yinshiyi/genename/README.md

 2. mainscript is needed.

 To get the script
-1. go to https://github.com/yinshiyi/genename/blob/master/genename.R and download the main script
+1. Right click https://github.com/yinshiyi/genename/blob/master/genename.R and save as to download the main script
 2. use github clone or pull
 3. download the zip folder then unzip